modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 	WORK (Peebles): “Fundamental questions about the universe’s structure and history have always fascinated human beings.
 James Peebles’ theoretical framework, developed since the mid-1960s, is the basis of our contemporary ideas about the universe.
 The cosmic background radiation is a remaining trace of the formation of the universe.
 Using his theoretical tools and calculations, James Peebles was able to interpret these traces from the infancy of the universe and discover new physical processes.
 The results showed us a universe in which just five per cent of its content is known matter.
 The rest, 95 per cent, is unknown dark matter and dark energy.”

-!!! info "PHYSICS CONTENT (based on *Press release, Award ceremony Speech, Popular information*, and *Advanced Information*.)"
+!!! info "PHYSICS CONTENT (based on *Press release, Award ceremony Speech, Popular information*, and *Advanced Information*)."

 	- Since the mid-1960s James Peebles has contributed to the development of cosmology.
 He considered that the traces left by the Big Bang explosion at the beginning of the universe, the cosmic microwave background radiation, were essential in the formation of stars, galaxies, and galaxy clusters.
 He explained that the radiation’s temperature could provide information about the quantity of matter created at the Big Bang explosion.